jacob-brown/schedual-tasks-mac/README.md

 # Using `launchd` MacOS
-A simple example for setting periodic automated task on MacOS .
+A simple example for setting periodic automated task on MacOS using launchctl.

 Based on:
 * https://www.splinter.com.au/using-launchd-to-run-a-script-every-5-mins-on/